cybercongress/cybercongress/site/content/post/game_of_links_update.md

 1. Prolong the final of the Game of Links until the 1st of May 2021, instead of 1st of March 2021
 2. Close the `load` discipline on block `3638501`
-3. Close all validator disciplines, excluding `lifetime` on 1st of May 2021
+3. On the 1st of May 2021, close all disciplines, excluding `lifetime`
 4. Keep the `lifetime` discipline incentive until the launch of `Bostrom`
 5. Close the `lifetime` discipline when `Bostrom` is ready for launch